Home games are no guarantee of victory

 The Warriors were underdogs Monday against San Antonio, owners of the NBA's best record.
 New Orleans, Utah, Chicago and Denver -- all teams with winning records -- will all be favorites.
 That puts even more pressure on the Warriors to beat Charlotte, Milwaukee and Phoenix.
 The Suns won at Oracle Arena on Dec.
 2.

 "The crowd at home helps us tremendously," Smart said.
 "They give us that extra push that can help get a victory.
 Also, athletes are a creature of habit and when you are home you can eat the same pregame meal at the same time.
-These little things help a team stay focused, and hopefully this can
+These little things help a team stay focused, and hopefully this can help us be successful during this stretch."

 The Warriors got Sunday off.
 Monday, Ellis started and played the first 24 minutes.